 - Analyze lab findings and verify results

-- Examine biological samples
+- Examine biological specimens and blood samples

 - Inform other medical workers like physicians and researchers on lab results